 To see a comprehensive list of City’s Widening Participation Outreach activities, please download our guide.

-For more information please contact the Designated Member of Staff (DMS), Beth Taswell at firstname.lastname@example.org.
+For more information please contact the contact the City Cares Team at firstname.lastname@example.org.

 - Hardship Fund - students who find themselves in financial hardship can apply for the Hardship Fund.
 Young Adult Carers are eligible for up to £1,200.